Let's Travel to Mexico! A Cultural Lesson Plan

 Step 3: Have the students practice Spanish words on the computer using the Piñata Concentration Game.

-Learn more about Mexico with these fun websites:
+Learn more about Mexico with this fun website:

 Tell someone at home what you learned about Mexico.
 Ask if there is anything at home that comes from Mexico that you could bring to share.